 - Size: Take into consideration the size of the mature plant.
 You want to make sure it fits the space you have for years to come.

 - Soil Requirements: Certain plants with big leaves prefer specific soil types.
 Choose a plant that will work in your soil conditions.

 - Maintenance: Some plants require more attention than others.
 If you do not want to spend much time taking care of your plants, choose one that does not require much maintenance.

 - Pets: Do you have pets?
 Some plants with big leaves are toxic.
 If you have any pets, avoid plants that can kill them.

 - Outdoors or Indoors?Are you looking for outdoor plants with big leaves or indoor plants with big leaves?
 Some plants can grow in both conditions.
 However, most grow better either outdoors or indoors.

-For more collections of different types of plants, refer to our list below:
+For more roundup of types of plants, refer to our list below: